ray-project/ray/doc/source/tune-usage.rst

 .. warning::
     If you specify a Search Algorithm, you may not be able to use this feature, as the algorithm may require a different search space declaration.

 You can use ``tune.grid_search`` to specify an axis of a grid search.
-By default, Tune also supports sampling parameters from user-specified lambda functions, which can be used in combination with grid search.
+By default, Tune also supports sampling parameters from user-specified lambda functions, which can be used independently or in combination with grid search.

 The following shows grid search over two nested parameters combined with random sampling from two lambda functions, generating 9 different trials.
 Note that the value of ``beta`` depends on the value of ``alpha``, which is represented by referencing ``spec.config.alpha`` in the lambda function.
 This lets you specify conditional parameter distributions.